 If you are someone with small children, do not forget to name a guardian.
 Unless you have named a guardian for your children, the court might make a decision on your behalf that may go against your wishes.
 Always appoint a long-term guardian who will care for your children and their assets along with a temporary guardian who can take immediate care of your children if the permanent guardian is out of town or must travel a long distance to get to your area.

 Talk to An Attorney

 When you are ready to start writing a will, reach out to an attorney who can help you create a plan that covers all scenarios in the event of your passing or incapacitation.
-The team at Hunter Morris Attorney at Law can help you draft a valid will that secures your estate for your heirs.
+Morris Law can help you draft a valid will that secures your estate for your heirs.
 Contact us today to schedule a consultation so that we can begin discussing your needs.